luan/teapot/Godeps/_workspace/src/github.com/cloudfoundry-incubator/receptor/doc/lrps.md

 #### `cpu_weight` [optional]

 To control the CPU shares provided to a container, set `cpu_weight`.
 This must be a positive number in the range `1-100`.
 The `cpu_weight` enforces a relative fair share of the CPU among containers.
 It's best explained with examples.
-Consider the following scenarios (we shall assume that each container is running a busy process that is attempting to consumer as many CPU resources as possible):
+Consider the following scenarios (we shall assume that each container is running a busy process that is attempting to consume as many CPU resources as possible):

 - Two containers, with equal values of `cpu_weight`: both containers will receive equal shares of CPU time.
-- Two containers, one with `cpu_weight=50` the other with `cpu_weight=100`: the latter will get (roughly) 2/3 of the CPU time, the former 1/3.
+- Two containers, one with `cpu_weight=50` the other with `cpu_weight=100`: the later will get (roughly) 2/3 of the CPU time, the former 1/3.

 #### `disk_mb` [optional]

 A disk quota applied to the entire container.
 Any data written on top of the RootFS counts against the Disk Quota.
 Processes that attempt to exceed this limit will not be allowed to write to disk.

-- `disk_mb` must be an integer > 0
+- `disk_mb` must be an integer >= 0
+- If set to 0 no disk constraints are applied to the container
 - The units are megabytes

 #### `memory_mb` [optional]

 A memory limit applied to the entire container.
 If the aggregate memory consumption by all processs running in the container exceeds this value, the container will be destroyed.

-- `memory_mb` must be an integer > 0
+- `memory_mb` must be an integer >= 0
+- If set to 0 no memory constraints are applied to the container
 - The units are megabytes

+#### `privileged` [optional]

+If false, Diego will create a container that is in a user namespace.
+Processes that succesfully obtain escalated privileges (i.e. root access) will actually only be root within the user namespace and will not be able to maliciously modify the host VM.
+If true, Diego creates a container with no user namespace -- escalating to root gives the user *real* root access.

 #### Actions

-When an LRP instance is instantiated, a container is created with the specified `root_fs` mounted.
+When an LRP instance is instantiated, a container is created with the specified `rootfs` mounted.
 Diego is responsible for performing any container setup necessary to successfully launch processes and monitor said processes.

 #### `setup` [optional]